protojour/domain-engine/README.md

 ## ONTOL Architecture

-Ideal high level data flow:
+High level data flow:

 1. Create _compiler_.
 The compiler is single threaded.
 2. Feed domain source code into the compiler.
-3. The compiler finally produces a shared, immutable and thread safe _environment_.
+3. The compiler finally produces a shared, immutable and thread safe _ontology_.
-4. Execute code by creating a _virtual machine_ which holds a reference to the environment.
+4. Execute code by creating a _virtual machine_ which holds a reference to the ontology.

-Any number of virtual machines may be created and executed in parallel, because of the immutable environment.
+Any number of virtual machines may be created and executed in parallel, because of the immutable ontology.

-In the future, we may support precompiled environments.
+The _domain engine_ encapsulates the ONTOL virtual machine, and provides a high level interface for interacting with the ontology.

+The _domain service_ encapsulates the domain engine, turning it into an internet service.

 ### ONTOL compiler transformation steps